collocations.org

 2. right to have an important position after sb else

-legitimate | disputed | dynastic, hereditary
+dynastic, hereditary

-VERB + SUCCESSION
+VERB + succession

 ensure, secure

-in ~ to
+in succession to

-Betty Munn is the manager in succession to Edna Greenan.
+the manager in succession to Edna Greenan

 PHRASES

-the line/order of succession
+the line of succession, the order of succession

-the right of succession, succession to the throne
+the right of succession

 Report an error or submit a comment/suggestion on succession